List of Credit Card Declined Codes

 They will not vary depending on the point of sale systems you use, or on any other machinery.

-Here’s a list of all the possible codes you might get when a credit card is declined.
+Here’s a list of all the possible codes you might get when a credit card is declined

-What are Credit Card Declined Codes?
+What are Credit Card Error Codes?

 These codes indicate something went wrong with the processing of a payment.
+Also familiarize yourself with Batch payments!

 When your customer’s card is declined for some reason, one of the codes will appear on your point-of-sale system or credit card terminal.